j-buss/jrem_me_blog_v1/content/posts/Linear_Models_with_R/Chapter_02/notes/index.md

 $$

 Before we go further there are a few formulas that will help make quick work of our derivations.

+##### B. Sums and Averages
-1. The sum of a set of numbers is equal to the average of that set multiplied by the number in the set
+The sum of a set of numbers is equal to the average of that set multiplied by the number in the set

 $$
 \frac{1}{n}\sum_{i=1}^{n} {x_i}={\overline{x}}